ahmetsenturk/masters-thesis/content/evaluation.typ

 #pagebreak()
 = User Interviews <user_interviews>

-#TODO[
-  If you did an evaluation / case study, describe it here.
-]
-Given that users are central to personalization—and that we prioritized end-user criteria in @design-goals—we evaluated the system against usability, clarity, and perceived usefulness.
+Given that users are central to personalization and prioritized end-user criteria in @design-goals, we evaluated the system against usability, clarity, and perceived usefulness.
 The goal was to understand whether preference-driven feedback feels more helpful and aligned than the default, and how intuitive the configuration process is.

 == Design
 #TODO[
-  We have conducted a user study with university students to evaluate the usability and accessibility of the feedback preferences setup - which allows students to configure their feedback preferences.
-The participants were introduced to the setup and were asked to use the newly developed system.
+ We have conducted a user study with university students to evaluate the usability and accessibility of the feedback preferences setup, which allows students to configure their feedback preferences.
+We introduced the participants to the setup and asked them to use the newly developed system.
 Finally, we have conducted a short interview to gather insights about the participants' experience with the system.
 ]
 This subsection describes the participant body, the materials, questions, and the steps of the user study.

 === Participants
-Seven volunteer students at TUM were enlisted to perform user interviews.
-Previous Artemis experience varied from "none" to "weekly programming practice".
-All sessions were held in a quiet place using the participant's own laptop to replicate normal working conditions.
+We enlisted seven volunteer students at TUM to perform user interviews.
+Their previous Artemis experience ranged from "none" to "weekly programming practice."
+We held all sessions quietly on the participants' laptops to replicate normal working conditions.

 #let td(body) = table.cell(align: center + horizon)[#body]
 #figure(